victorwamwea/30-Day-Terraform-challenge-/Day1/README.md

 ## Checklist

 - [x] I have read Chapter 1 of "Terraform: Up & Running".
-- [x] I have watched the required Udemy videos.
+- [x] I have completed the required hands-on labs.
 - [x] I have set up your blog.
 - [x] I have written and published a blog post about today's task.
 - [x] I have made a social media post about today's task.